 IT’S A BEST BUY BECAUSE:

-The CX-5 boasts nimble handling, an excellent steering feel, a classy interior, and a fine selection of available features in a cohesive, well-put-together package.
+The CX-5 boasts nimble handling, excellent steering feel, a classy interior, and a fine selection of available features in a cohesive, well-put-together package.

-Only one engine is available, cargo space doesn’t rank with the best in the class, and some testers dislike the console-mounted infotainment-system controls.
+Cargo space doesn’t rank with the best in the class, and some testers dislike the console-mounted infotainment-system controls.

-The CX-5 utilizes Mazda’s G-Vectoring Control system, which varies engine torque in response to steering inputs for better cornering performance and ride stability.
+The CX-5 utilizes Mazda’s G-Vectoring Control Plus system, which varies engine torque in response to steering inputs for better cornering performance and ride stability.

 WHAT IS IT?